jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 ### Lab Chapter 7

-__Objectives:__ The objective of this lab is to master the command and control of the vim editor.
-In addition you will use your vim editor skills to modify the system path to allow for two custom apps to be launched directly from you command.
+__Objectives:__ The objective of this lab is to master the command and control of the vim editor as well as the commandline version control tool Git.

 __Outcomes:__ At the end you will have mastered the basics of vi and now be proficient in all the tools of Linux shell scripting